MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npm-audit.md

 `npm audit` can be executed locally without needing to authenticate with your feed.
 This allows you to scan your project for vulnerabilities and receive a detailed report on the detected security issues and their severity.

 If you want to fix the detected vulnerabilities, you can run `npm audit fix`, but you must be authenticated with your feed in order to do so.
-This command will update insecure package versions to the latest secure releases available.
+This command updates insecure package versions to the latest secure releases available.

 When npm audit fix is executed, not only will it update the local project’s package.json and package-lock.json, but it will also synchronize these changes with the associated Azure Artifacts feed.
 The updated, secure versions of the packages will be reflected in your Azure Artifacts feed automatically.